sudowebdev/node-routes/README.md

 ## Step 3: Add POST Request handler in server.js

 #### What are POST Requests?
 A POST request is similar to a GET request.
 The difference is that any additional information is sent in the body of the request, rather than as part of the URI.
-You can generate POST requests using <form method="post"> elements in HTML, where the form field values are sent in the request body.
+You can generate POST requests using form elements in HTML, where the form field values are sent in the request body.

 For handling POST requests, you need to first install "body-parser" package.